edieterle/SVA-Classification/README.md

 other is exactly the same, except that one of its verbs has a different grammatical number, so the sentence has an SVA error (0).
 Validation data, which consists of one randomly chosen sentence from each pair (distinct pairs from the training data) was also used during fine-tuning.
-This code for the LLM can be found in f inetunellm.py.
+This code for the LLM can be found in fine_tune_llm.py.

 The second implemented SVA classification model (Parser) uses pattern recognition and statistics to first identify grammatical structures.
 Then it uses grammar rules and logic to predict correctness.
 It